sasszz/randomPizzaGenerator/README.md

 # Random Pizza Generator
-## Welcome to Boocie's Pizza Parlor where pizzas are made fresh and often!
+## Welcome to Lucie's Pizza Parlor where pizzas are made fresh and often!

 *Constructed using HTML, CSS and Javascript*